buildingSMART-Finland/InfraModel/markdown/pipenetworks.md

 It is possible to set additional properties for structures in "IM_struct" extension.

 Common properties applicable to all types of structures are **structLabel** and the dates of different actions, such as the **constructionDate** and the **renewalDate**.
 The dates of the actions are typically give in years.
-It is also possible to describe the renewal in further detail, e.g. the method used, using the **renowalDesc** attribute.-
+It is also possible to describe the renewal in further detail, e.g. the method used, using the **renowalDesc** attribute.

 Additionally, common to the three structure types below are **rimType** and the rim load bearing class **rimLoad**, as well as **bottomThickness**.